vmware/weathervane/README.md

 ## License

-Weathervane is available under the the [BSD 2-clause "Simplified" License](LICENSE.txt).
+Weathervane is available under the the [BSD 2-clause License](LICENSE.txt).